ATR-Lab/lazr/README.md

 # lazr
-A data lake architecture for telepresence robots
+> A data lake architecture for telepresence robots

-# Table Contents
+## Table of contents

 - [Architecture](#architecture)
 - [Installations](#installations)